matt77hias/Blog/_posts/2017-08-24-creating-a-view-frustum.md

 The first operation, Primitive Culling, implies both back face culling (if enabled) and view frustum culling.
 From here on, we will only focus on the latter type of culling.

-If view frustum culling takes place after the homogeneous divide, the associated culling space corresponds to the `Normalized Device Coordinate` (NDC) space (denoted as $$\mathrm{n}$$).
+If view frustum culling takes place after the homogeneous divide, the associated culling space corresponds to the `Normalized Device Coordinate` (NDC) space (denoted with a subscript $$\mathrm{n}$$).
 In this space, the following equations need to be satisfied:

 $$\begin{align}
 -1 &\le x_{\mathrm{n}} \le 1\\